Changing the way students engage with education and knowledge

 Private tutoring for standardized test-prep including SAT, ACT, AP, and ISEE.
 Dramatically raise test scores and build testing confidence by learning strategic tips and tricks.
 Access the very best learning solutions to give your student every advantage possible.

-Novel Education’s esteemed team of college admission coaches provide hands-on guidance to students and parents throughout the entire college application process.
-We ensure our coaches are qualified and compatible with each individual student and learning style.
-Our coaches will empower students with individualized attention to relieve stress, build confidence, maximize results, and find the best fit for them to thrive.
+Novel Education’s esteemed team of tutors and coaches provide hands-on guidance to students and parents.
+We ensure our Tutors are qualified and compatible with each individual student and learning style.
+Our tutors will empower students with individualized attention to relieve stress, build confidence, maximize results, and ultimately inspire them to love learning.

 Frequently Asked Questions